What Is Fair Use?

 At issue was a portrait of Prince taken by famed photographer Lynn Goldsmith, which artist Andy Warhol then used to create 16 images.
 One of the images ran in Vanity Fair in 1984, for which the magazine paid Goldsmith a $400 licensing fee.
 After Prince died in 2016, the magazine paid the Warhol Foundation $10,250 for the use of a different image in the series but did not pay Goldsmith.

-In a 7-2 decision, the Court said the photographer was entitled to copyright protection since the new use was both similar and commercial.
+In a 7-2 decision, the Court said the photographer was entitled to copyright protection because the new use was both similar and commercial.

-Graubart says people believe a lot of myths about fair use that he can quickly dispel—for example, that anything for non-profit educational purposes or that’s used under 30 seconds is OK.
+Graubart says people believe many myths about fair use that he can quickly dispel.
+For example, anything for non-profit educational purposes or that is used for under 30 seconds is OK.
+However, if the school is for-profit, it isn’t an educational use; it’s for the school’s profit.

 “It entirely depends on context,” he says.
 “The ones that are very clearly fair use are something along the lines of [being] clearly parodic.
 ‘I’m mocking this thing, not using it to mock something else.
 I’m literally making fun of you.'”